 Why?
 Many eligible students didn’t fill out the FAFSA (Free Application for Federal Student Aid) or didn’t complete it on time.

 Aside from federal grants, there are also many private grants available to eligible students.
-Scholarships and grants are similar; they’re both sources of free money students do not have to pay back.
+Scholarships and grants are similar; they’re both sources of money students do not have to pay back.
 However, grants are usually awarded based on need, while scholarships can be based on a student’s merit.

 4. Work study